azad12614/SleepyHeads/Readme.txt

 matplotlib
 gunicorn
 ------------
-in terminal open an cmd then run below text to connect conda conda create -p venv python==3.7 -y
+in the terminal open an cmd then run the below text to connect the conda conda create -p venv python==3.7 -y
 ----------
 enviroment connect---->